pyxis-roc/wgsl-bmk/README.md

 ## Getting Started

-You will need python3, chrome, and
+You can run this locally with simple-server.py.
+You will need python3, npm, and node.
-After cloning the repo, `cd` into its directory and execute the following command to get .
-The easiest way to install this is to get npm and then type `npm install typescript.` Along with typescript, you will also need the definition files for webgpu: `npm install --save-dev @webgpu/types`

-To build, you will need typescript, along with the webgpu types.
-`npm install typescript`
-`npm install --save-dev @webgpu/types`
+After cloning the repo, `cd` into its directory.
+Then run `npm install`.
+This will download typescript and the webgpu types.
+Then, execute `npm run build`.
+This is just an alias for `tsc`.
+If you are making changes to the code, you can also do `tsc --watch` and it will automatically rebuild the website with any changes.

+Once the website has been built, you can use `simple-server.py` to serve its contents.
+Simply run `python3 simple-server.py`.
+(You might have to change the port inside simple_server.py, default is 5030).

+Then, open up your browser and navigate to `localhost:5030`